jamesoff/www-jamesoff-net/_posts/2017-11-22-alexa-skill.markdown

 AlexaHats how many hats have you won
 ```

 You can see that the training data gives the name of the intent, followed by an example utterance which should trigger it.
 (The names of the intents are something you decide.)
+The utterances here will be generally be prefixed with "Alexa, ask bMotion ..." but you don't specify that bit.

-Here's the intent JSON for the cracker skill, which omits the standard Amazon intents for cancelling etc:
+Here's the intent JSON for the cracker skill, which omits the standard Amazon intents for cancelling etc.

 {% highlight json %}
 {